-The focus of the journal is on the design of intelligent industrial systems through the synergism of several research areas, such as control, estimation and sensor fusion, fault diagnosis, optimization and machine intelligence.
+The focus of this research and academic endeavor is on the design of intelligent industrial systems through the synergism of several research areas, such as control, estimation and sensor fusion, fault diagnosis, optimization and machine intelligence.
 Incorporating intelligence in industrial systems can help to increase productivity, cut-off production costs, and to improve working conditions and safety in industrial environments.
 This need has resulted in the rapid development of modeling and control methods for industrial systems and robots, of fault detection and isolation methods for the prevention of critical situations in industrial work-cells and energy production plants, of optimization methods aiming at a more profitable operation of industrial installations and of machine intelligence methods aiming at reducing human intervention in industrial systems operation.
 Intelligence for industrial systems is characterized by two main features: (i) learning and (ii) uncertainty handling.
-Learning indicates the capability of the industrial system to adapt its behavior according to operating conditions and to accumulate information from sensor inputs so as to make its functioning more efficient.
+Learning indicates the capability of the industrial system to adapt its behavior according to operating conditions and to accumulate information from sensor inputs so as to make its functioning ore efficient.
 Learning can be succeeded by gradient-based algorithms (neural and adaptive fuzzy systems, automata networks and intelligent agents) or gradient-free algorithms (evolutionary and particle methods).
 Uncertainty handling is also important for successful operation of industrial systems since precise mathematical models are in several cases intractable or the modeling procedure is on its own too complicated.
 Stochastic modeling can be performed in terms of possibilistic or probabilistic models and stochastic estimation algorithms.
-The journal will disseminate to the scientific and engineering community systematic methods for the intelligent modelling and control of complex industrial systems, such as:
+It is anticipated that this research initiative will disseminate to the scientific and engineering community systematic methods for the intelligent modelling and control of complex industrial systems, such as:

-The journal will address the need to design industrial systems with intelligence, autonomous decision making capabilities, and self-diagnosing properties.
+This research initiative aims at addressing the need to design industrial systems with intelligence, autonomous decision making capabilities, and self-diagnosing properties.
 Intelligent robots play a critical role in several production and manufacturing tasks.
 Moreover, the use of intelligent autonomous systems becomes more demanding in transportation and avionics, in the development of infrastructures, in the processing of agricultural production as well as in other emerging fields associated with electronics, biotechnology and nanotechnology.
 Another major direction in the area of intelligent industrial systems is energy production.
-The liberalization of the energy market, the increased demand in power and the operation of the power grid under variable conditions made imperative the incorporation of intelligence in the control of the power generation units as well as in several of the functions of the transmission and distribution system.
+The liberalization of the energy market, the increased demand in power and the operation of the power grid under variable conditions make imperative the incorporation of intelligence in the control of power generation units as well as in the control of electric power transmission and distribution systems.